Barca545/deux/docs/ARCHITECTURE.md

 ### Physics

 Provides basic functionality for calculating object collisions and raycasting.
-As the game this engine is designed for has no substantive Physics interactions this module is deliberately lightweight.
+As the game this engine is designed for has no substantive physics interactions this module is deliberately lightweight.

 ## Renderer